Hôtel Le Vergeur - Reims |

 Part of this preservation project was the decision to transfer many salvaged architectural details of former monuments into the grounds of the Hôtel.
 In this manner, roman arcades, gateways from other hôtels particuliers alongside various structural features from earlier centuries found their final resting place.
 So too did Hugues Krafft since he spent the last years of his life in the Hôtel Le Vergeur.
 Before his death in 1935, he bequeathed all his estate to the SAVR – most notably his prestigious home.
 Today, the Musée Vergeur attracts visitors as much for its insight into the figure of Hugues Krafft as its glimpse into the centuries-old history of Reims.
 Indeed, this man was more than just a bourgeois connaisseur devoted to his city and its cultural heritage – if that was not enough…

 The various collections of artifacts that he had acquired during his life show him to be a cultivated individual of refined taste.
 Fine porcelaine, cabinetry, silverware, textiles, paintings, prints and classical literature indeed attest to this.
 His engravings by Albrecht Dürer are the pride of the museum today, whilst his collection of framed menus from the lavish soirées to which he was invited reveal him to be a bon-vivant.
-However it is the travel books and photos that underline the side of Krafft’s existence that is far removed from the solid bourgeois life in Reims, set in the Hôtel Le Vergeur
+However it is the travel books and photos that underline the side of Krafft’s existence that is far removed from the solid bourgeois life in Reims, set in the Hôtel Le Vergeur.

 On inheriting a considerable fortune at the death of his parents, and little inspired by the world of Champagne trade for which he had been groomed to enter, Krafft set off with his brother and two friends on a tour around the world in 1881, at the age of 28.
 Like many others in the 19th century, Krafft wanted to voyage around Asia, and now he had the ample means to do so.
 Apparently following Jules Verne’s account of the travels of Phileas Fogg, published in 1873, he sought to experience his own Tour du Monde en 80 Jours.